 In 2007, Vince Gill was inducted into the Country Music Hall of Fame.
 He has since served as President of the Board, instituting a series of benefit concerts to raise funds for the recognition and preservation of America’s musical heritage in the Country Music Hall of Fame and Museum.

 In addition to his many honors for solo singing and songwriting, Gill has been recognized as a guitarist for his contributions to the instrumental recordings “Red Wing” and “Bob’s Breakdowns,” and for a 2001 supergroup rendition of “Foggy Mountain Breakdown.”
 In 2008, he shared another Grammy with a supergroup of country guitar pickers for their performance on the instrumental “Cluster Pluck.”
-Gill won 20 Grammy Awards between 1990 and 2008, the most awards ever given to a male artist in country music.
+Gill won 20 Grammy Awards between 1990 and 2008, the most awards ever given to a male artist in country music, but there were more honors yet to come.

 His 2006 collection, These Days, is a four-disc, 43-song set showcasing his versatility in country, folk and contemporary styles.
 His sweet tenor voice has made him a favorite collaborator with the biggest names in American music.
 He has sung with everyone from Dolly Parton to Barbra Streisand, but his favorite duet partner is his wife, singer Amy Grant.
 His authoritative guitar picking has made him a sought-after guest artist with six-string heroes such as Mark Knopfler and Eric Clapton.